morrrrrrrr/SpinnenBot/README.md

 When all Inputs are 0, the speed is also set to 0, so nothing moves

 Maybe then after 1 second start moving all legs to their origin position

+## Settings

+These are the settings that modify the behavior of the hexapod robot

+They are stored in a json in the hexapod-class

+The string in the brackets is the key

+### Speed ("speed")

+Speed controls how many seconds per walk cycle.

+A speed of 1 means, that (on full throttle) the robot takes one walk cycle per second A speed of 0.1 means 10 seconds per walk cycle

+### Linear Distance ("lin_dist")

+Linear Distance controls how many millimeters are covered per walk cycle by one leg

+### Rotational Distance ("rot_dist")

+Rotational Distance controls how many degrees are turned per walk cycle by one leg

+### Ground Percent ("ground_percent")

+How much percent of the walk cycle is on the ground

+### Height ("ground_distance")

+How many millimeters does the robot hover over the ground